port-labs/ocean/docs/framework-guides/docs/deployment/helm.md

 - [Helm](https://helm.sh/docs/intro/install/) installed
 - [Kubernetes](https://kubernetes.io/docs/tasks/tools/) cluster to deploy the integration to
 - [Port](https://app.getport.io) organization for the the Client ID and Client Secret
-- The integration required configurations
+- The integration's required configurations

 :::caution
 This guide will install the Helm chart using the current Kubernetes context.
 Make sure you have the correct context set